Efficient estimation of error bounds for quantum multiparametric imaging with constraints: Conclusions

 The proposed FIM correction and regularization technique represents a practical tool suitable for complex multiparametric models and accurate enough to be used for resolution analysis.
 A competitive approach, based on modified CRB \cite{eldar2004minimum,eldar2006uniformly}, requires knowledge of the bias derivatives, which may be infeasible for analytical calculation and very time-consuming for estimation by numerical Monte-Carlo simulations.
 Even for a relatively simple 2-parameter case, the analytical description of biased constrained estimates is cumbersome.

 The proposed approach was successfully applied to 1-, 2-, 10-, and 24-parameter imaging problems and exhibited a good agreement with other methods of error estimation.
 For the simplest 1-parameter model, it is possible to describe various estimators and to quantify resolution analytically.
 Many fundamental theoretical works have already been devoted to such simple models.
 For 2 parameters, it is still possible to estimate the errors directly, but the calculations are more complicated.
 When a multiparametric problem is considered, the proposed procedure continues to work well and yields meaningful results, while other approaches require huge computational efforts.
 In particular, the developed technique of FIM modification helped us to explain the high resolution achieved experimentally in Ref.~\cite{mikhalychev2019efficiently} and to predict the resolution limit for such a constrained problem quantitatively.
+While the provided illustrations assumed Poisson distribution of the signal noise and applicability of Eq.~(\ref{eq:FIM Poisson}), the proposed method itself is not limited to such models in any way and can be applied to FIM regardless of the specific type of expression used for its calculation.
 It is worth noting that the applicability of the developed approach can be extended to problems with a larger number of parameters (e.g., hundreds or thousands) by analyzing sub-problems of a reasonable size after splitting the initial problem into almost independent windows \cite{mikhalychev2019efficiently}.

 The ability to construct the modified FIM for constrained problems can be useful for resolution estimation (as shown in the last considered example), problem structure analysis (similar to the one performed in Ref.~\cite{mikhalychev2019efficiently}, but more accurate for constrained problems), imaging setup optimization, and other similar tasks.
 The applicability of the approach extends far beyond quantum optics.
 For example, Monte-Carlo simulations for high-resolution X-ray diffraction in Ref.~\cite{mikhalychev2021fisher} demonstrated decrease of the estimation variance when the natural physical constraints imposed on the parameters of interest became active.
 The proposed technique is capable of predicting such effect on the base of the modified FIM and CRB.